maybeaariz/maybeaariz-/README.md

 - 😹 Can talk to inanimate objects and sometimes they answer back (maybe)

 ## Fun Facts About Me
-- I laugh at my own jokes… a lot
 - I collect random useless knowledge like a hoarder
 - I have a talent for making things slightly awkward, unintentionally
 <h3 align="left">Connect with me:</h3>